mkaz/working-with-go/_posts/regexps.md

 # Regular Expressions

-Use the [`regexp`](http://golang.org/pkg/regexp/) standard library to work with regular expresssions.
+Use the [`regexp`](http://golang.org/pkg/regexp/) standard library to work with regular expressions.

 ## Basic Regexp